The architect and the builder

 The ambiguity doesn’t disappear.
 It gets buried in the foundation.

-And then we wonder why the thing we built so efficiently wasn’t quite the thing we needed.
+Then we wonder why the thing we built so efficiently wasn’t quite the thing we needed.

 The most powerful thing AI has given us isn’t the ability to build faster.